ryanshoover/safe-staging/README.md

 ### Features on Staging

-WordPress Emails are stopped.
-The site won\'t send any emails (may not be compatible with plugins that offload mail to a 3rd party service).
+WordPress emails are stopped.
+The site won't send any emails except for the password reset email.
+Please note, this feature may not be compatible with plugins that offload email to a 3rd party service.

 The WooCommerce checkout page has a warning message notifying the visitor they are viewing the staging site.